 Merges Forum where you can get help with your own macros

-The author is retired and does not hire out for custom work or personal
+[N.B.: I am retired and do not hire out for custom work or personal

 "walking through" the problem with enough detail so that I can

 replicate your steps.
 Be sure to include the specific version (or

 "build") of WordPerfect you are using (the four-part decimal number as

 shown under Help, About WordPerfect).